 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Thai lettuce cups with pork curry, crushed cashews, and fresh lime
+Thai lettuce cups with pork curry, crushed cashews, and bell pepper

 Delicious doesn’t have to be difficult.
-Prime example: these flavorful lettuce cups.
+These flavorful lettuce cups are a prime example.
 Simply simmer your choice of protein in our aromatic Thai curry sauce and—applause—dinner is done.

 In your bag